paploo/SlideRuleCoach/SlideRuleCoach/README.txt

 [+] Help button for problems

+[ ] Make problems mutable to more easily build them in steps.
+[ ] Add numerator exponent and denominator exponent and display numerator with a concat for now.

 [ ] Selecting exam gives more info about exam.
 (What to show?)
     [ ] Set the default difficulty for new exams here(?)